-Great harm ensues when a civilization places too many obstacles between its data hoard and its info proletariat’s urge to learn from and add to it.
+Great harm results when civilization places too many obstacles between its data hoard and its info proletariat’s compulsion to learn from and add to it.
 We are the poorer for it.

 Computer moguls peddle millions of independent computer terminals of meager potential and instant obsolescence.
 They draw enormous profit from the sale of “personal computers” and multifarious electronic gadgets.
-Every household and business requires its own or a network of them.
-Those who can afford it pay an average weekly salary every few years for a personal computer of the next generation and its marginally better, over-written software.
+Every household and business requires its own machine or a network of them.
+Those who can afford it pay an average weekly salary every few years for a new personal computer of the next generation and its marginally improved, over-written software.
 Transferring old data from obsolete hard drives and networking incompatible systems are just additional headaches.
-Of course, for another tidy sum, these problems can be more or less mended on a case-by-case basis.
+Of course, for additional tidy sums, these problems can be mended more or less on a case-by-case basis.

-What’s more, we waste hours per month reacting to computer viruses that our machines can barely ward off much less track to their source and counter convincingly.
-Nothing superior is on offer than laughable palliatives as costly and laborious as they are futile, to oppose a computer plague mass-produced by idiot savants.
+What’s more, we waste hours every month reacting to the threat of computer viruses that our machines can hardly ward off much less track to their source and counter forcefully.
+Nothing superior is on offer, other than laughable palliatives as costly and laborious as they are futile, to oppose a computer plague mass-produced by smug idiot savants.

 Personal computer technology is still at the “pre-Model T Ford” stage of development.
-Computers acquire their data through inefficient keyboards whose original layout was intended to slow manual input to the clunky tempo of the first crude typewriters.
-Current word processing software based on Windows, Apple and other market-dominant companies is hopelessly complicated, clumsy and inadequate,.
+Computers acquire their data through inefficient keyboards whose original layout was intended to slow manual input to the slow tempo of the first clunky typewriters.
+Current word processing software, based on Windows, Apple and other market-dominant companies, is hopelessly complicated, clumsy and inadequate.

-None but the most basic of these capacities (pirated) is offered by current word processing software, unless one studies abstruse, secondary programs like Java.
+None but the most basic of these capacities (most of them pirated from Wang) is offered by current word processing software, unless one studies abstruse, secondary programs like Java.

 Electronic mail, cable television and telephone database systems are expensive, complicated and unrewarding.
-Spreadsheets scanned in PDF format cannot be converted into workable Excel equivalents without additional software expense.
+Spreadsheets scanned in PDF format cannot be converted into workable Excel equivalents without the additional expense and effort of specialized software.
 Database brokers, corporate executives and government regulators conspire to make on-line protocols as restrictive, exclusive and costly as possible.

 The French Minitel system was the only one that oversaw an elegant, easy to use and reasonably secure commercial market online.
-Anglo-Saxon technocrats boycotted it in favor of their overcomplex, problem-plagued and zero-security alternatives.
+Anglo-Saxon technocrats boycotted it in favor of their overcomplex, problem-plagued and les and less secure alternatives.

 At enormous expense, microfilm technologies replaced bulky hard copy with illegible screen-loads of text.
-Those, in turn, produced lower quality, second-hand copies.
+Those, in turn, produced lower quality second-generation copies.
 Micro-media files were bulky, expensive to create and difficult to access and maintain.

 A hundred or so daily newspapers “serve” more or less a billion readers and reader-dependents across the globe.
-Each day, they cut down entire sterile forests of monoculture trees for newsprint.
+Each day, entire sterile forests of monoculture trees are cut down for newsprint.
 How can such an ecologically devastating business promote the rational debate of environmental policy?
 Relentlessly, newspapers centralize info flow and homogenize its content.
 If their columns were transcribed onto plain paper, they could not be told apart.
-Each article reads as if it had been approved by an editorial board with the same political bias.
+Each article reads as if an editorial board with the same political bias had approved it.

 Televised media run twenty-four hours of monologue daily.
 Zero return input is expected from viewers.
-Commercial advertisers dictate media content: their motives, dubious at best; their taste, as dull as the lowest common denominator.
+Commercial advertisers dictate media content: their motives, dubious at best, their taste as dull as the lowest common denominator.
 Radio stations are only marginally more responsive.
-We subsist amid multiple tiers of monologue information systems that blare advertising for the most part worthless.
-Like weeds choking out healthy growth, they are as worthless and stubborn as they are omnipresent.
+We subsist amid multiple tiers of monologue information systems that blare a constant background roar of advertising for the most part worthless.
+Like weeds choking out healthy growth, they are as useless and stubborn as they are omnipresent.

 The so-called information superhighway is an obstacle course of competing service providers and arcane software protocols.
 Its search engines are so clumsy that information of value cannot be picked out from an avalanche of random noise without tremendous additional effort and expense.
-Personal telephone numbers that used to be issued for free in thick telephone books every year, are now only obtainable from fee-for-service databases; ditto email addresses that used to be found through a simple Google search; ditto pay telephone booths no longer in existence.
-The few people who can negotiate this mess successfully are a few geek devotees scattered among us computer illiterates, or work fully staffed corporate Information Divisions.
-The poor can get just about nothing useful.
+Personal telephone numbers that used to be issued for free in thick telephone books every year, are now only obtainable from fee-for-service databases; ditto email addresses that used to be found through a simple Google search and now require a subscription fee; ditto pay telephone booths no longer in existence.
+Not too long ago, a telephone call cost pennies; now it’s impossible without a contract that costs several days’ salary every year and a guaranteed obsolescent gadget that costs as much or more.
+What progress!
+What progress?
+A few geek enthusiasts and the staffs of corporate Information Divisions can negotiate this mess successfully, scattered among the rest of us disadvantaged computer illiterates.
+The poor get just about nothing useful.

 A new computer priesthood intones complex incantations of computer jargon: the modern equivalent of Medieval Latin.
-In so doing, they earn fortunes by performing arcane hardware and software sacraments.
+In so doing, they earn fortunes to perform arcane hardware and software sacraments.
 Computer documentation and training are costly, time-consuming and “built-in” obsolescent.

-This scattered and defenseless computer setup is much more vulnerable to virus and worm attacks than would be a centralized one where personal PCs would merely be input-output and memory devices, and all the application software would come from central subscription services more easily defended, used by everyone thus low-cost or free because tax-based.
+This scattered and defenseless computer setup is much more vulnerable to virus and worm attacks than would be a centralized one where personal PCs would merely be input-output and memory devices and all the application software would come from central subscription services more easily defended and used by everyone, thus low-cost or free because tax-based.